thremulation-station/docs/docs/quickstart/functions-check.md

 !!! info "Info"
     The term "target systems" refers to the `ts.windows10` and `ts.centos7` boxes.

-Most of (if not all) Atomic Red Team tests come with a cleanup command to clear your target system before executing another test.

-1. In order to cleanup our Mimikatz test we can run the same command we used to execute it this time with a `-Cleanup` option at the end.

-1. Run the following command to clean house:

-    ```powershell
-    Invoke-AtomicTest T1059.001 -TestNumbers 1 -Session $sess -Cleanup
-    ```

 #### Attacker / Logger System

-The "control" node that is used to perform all attacking and logging operations is the `ts.elatomic` box.
+The "control" node that is used for logging operations is the `ts.elastic` box.
 We can use the `stationctl` CLI to perform a data reset.
 This will clear all existing Elasticsearch index data to wipe the slate clean.
 Station control should be executed from the vagrant/ folder, so ***ensure*** that you're in the right folder: `<THIS-PROJECT-REPO>/vagrant/`.

 1. You can perform a "Clear Data" operation with the following commands: